 The process of making, sharing, utilizing, and managing data of an organization to attain its business objectives can all be a part of Knowledge Management.
 Creating a Knowledge Base (KB) for IT teams to create content is crucial for teams to learn from the past and maximize productivity.
 Having a collaborative workspace, such as Confluence, for all teams to work within can help create one source of truth of information.
 KB articles can also be shared with your customers through the Jira Service Management portal to help resolve common or simple Service Request without having to contact the IT Team.

 IT Asset Management (ITAM)

-IT Asset Management (also known as ITAM) can help ensure valuable company resources are accounted for, deployed, maintained, upgrades, or properly disposed of.
-Because assets have a relatively short life-cycle, it is important to make the best use of all assets.
+IT Asset Management (also known as ITAM) helps ensure valuable company resources are accounted for, deployed, maintained, upgraded, or properly disposed of.
+Since assets have a relatively short lifecycle, it's important to make the best use of all that are available.
 Integrating tools such as Insight with your Jira instance can help track all valuable assets throughout your organization conveniently within Jira issues in real-time.